sip615/trainExercise/README.md

 I originally started with each class in a separate file, and then decided to put all of the code in the same file because it was easier to work with for demonstrative purposes.

+train.js is the file you'll want to look at.

 ## Getting Started

 Download the repository to your local directory.
 Open the index.html file in your favorite web browser (preferably one that has a good developer console).
 Then use the developer console to see the magic happening behind the scenes.